 NLELP provided a wealth of resources to LELs, including in-person trainings, newsletters and weekly news updates, webinars, information on funding opportunities, and a listserv of more than 200 LELs nationwide.
 The program was offered from 2012 to 2022.

 Law Enforcement Partnerships and Resources

-Together, GHSA and NLELP collaborate with national law enforcement organizations such as the International Association of Chiefs of Police, National Sheriffs' Association and National Organization of Black Law Enforcement Executives, encouraging these groups and their members to prioritize traffic safety and engage in activities as the state and local levels.
+Together, GHSA and NLELP collaborated with national law enforcement organizations such as the International Association of Chiefs of Police, National Sheriffs' Association and National Organization of Black Law Enforcement Executives, encouraging these groups and their members to prioritize traffic safety and engage in activities as the state and local levels.
 The IACP coordinates the Drug Evaluation and Classification Program (DECP), which trains law enforcement officers as certified drug recognition experts (DREs) to detect impairment in drivers under the influence of drugs other than, or in addition to, alcohol.
-The 2018 IACP DECP Annual Report is available here.

 GHSA also works with the Foundation for Advancing Alcohol Responsibility (Responsibility.org) to help law enforcement combat the issue of drugged driving.
 GHSA and Responsibility.org sponsor a grant program to support states as they train law enforcement officers to recognize drug-impaired drivers.
 As drug-impaired driving continues to be a nationwide problem, this partnership helps ensure that law enforcement agencies have all the tools available to them to identify these drivers.
 Learn more about the partnership here.